 Do Labradoodles make good therapy dogs?
-Australian Labradoodles pocess such wonderful qualities which make them a good companion - these samee characteristics also make them excellent candidates for therapy dogs.
+Australian Labradoodles possess such wonderful qualities which make them a good companion - these same characteristics also make them excellent candidates for therapy dogs.
 To become a therapy dog, you must assess your Labradoodles' particular temperament, social and emotional skills and needs, and provide training based on that assessment.

 Here are Big Rock Labradoodles, we are very proud to say that several of our dogs are either certified, or working toward therapy certifications, both in Canada and in the United States.

 Not all dogs make good therapy dogs and not all dogs are appropriate for all therapy